DonghaoWu/MERN-Doc-V1/README-Folder/Front-end(part6 - 10)/7-Router-Form.md

 # MERN-Template(part 7)
 ## `Section: Frontend`(Setup React-Router & Form)

-### `Summary`: In this documentation, we isetup react-router and Form for the front end.
+### `Summary`: In this documentation, we setup react-router and Form for the front end.

 ### `Check Dependencies:`